-There are few seasons of television I would consider near-perfect and The Flash Season 1 is one of them.
-I would put it in my Top 10 favorite shows ever, and 2nd favorite superhero show ever after Arrow S1-2, as well as one of the Top 5 greatest superhero adaptations of All-Time.
+There are few seasons of television I would consider perfect and The Flash Season 1 is one of them.
+I would put it in my Top 5 favorite shows ever, and 2nd favorite superhero show ever after Arrow S1-2 (personally, definitely get why people put Flash 1st) as well as one of the Top 5 greatest superhero adaptations of All-Time.
 Lightning-fast, visually-stunning in game-changing TV VFX, full of heart with *pure* comic book tone, and meticulous in handling of the sacred comics mythology of one of history’s first superheroes – with legendary DC villains, diversity in cast, and a perfect geeky-CSI Barry Allen casting in Grant Gustin, I am ecstatic to say that DC’s 75-year old iconic hero has finally gotten an adaptation to be proud of, and this is just the beginning.

 Official CLC Score: 9.7/10